Enabling Command Line Completions with dotnet-suggest

 There are a couple of gotchas when troubleshooting these types of errors.

 Ensure you don't have any version mismatches

-As a first step, ensure that all projects in your solution reference the same version of the problematic …continue.
+As a first step, ensure that all projects in your solution reference the …continue.

 CoreRT is an ahead-of-time (AOT) compiler and runtime for .NET Core.
 It builds .NET Core applications into a single, small binary that runs without requiring .NET Core to be installed on the system.
 This makes distribution easy, especially to Mac OS and Linux, which may not have .NET Core installed.
 On all platforms, the program will have a faster start-up time and lower memory footprint.